AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.

-* __Experience API (XAPI)__: XAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
-The XAPI specification is referenced by this document is used to define the data transport and the data model.
+* __Experience API (xAPI)__: xAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
+The xAPI specification is referenced by this document is used to define the data transport and the data model.

 * __Internationalized Resource Identifier (IRI)__: A unique identifier per RFC 3987.
 The IRI may be an IRL.
-All IRIs should be a full absolute IRIs including a scheme.
-Relative IRIs should not be used.
-IRLs should be defined within a domain controlled by the person creating the IRL.
+All IRIs SHOULD be a full absolute IRIs including a scheme.
+Relative IRIs SHOULD NOT be used.
+IRLs SHOULD be defined within a domain controlled by the person creating the IRL.

 * __Internationalized Resource Locator (IRL)__: Per the xAPI specification, an IRL is an IRI that when translated into a URI (per the IRI to URI rules), is a URL.
 Some communities of practice simply use URL even if they use IRIs, which isn't as technically correct within xAPI.